-HM Government Prevent Duty guidance states the following: 'From 1 July 2015 all schools ... are subject to a duty under section 26 of the Counter Terrorism and Security Act 2015.... to have due regard to the need to prevent people from being drawn into terrorism.
+The Prevent duty requires all education providers 'to help prevent the risk of people becoming terrorists or supporting terrorism'.
+This includes safeguarding learners from extremist ideologies and radicalisation.
+Most importantly, providers should consider the needs of children, young people and adult learners at each stage of the safeguarding process.
+Providers should consider radicalisation concerns in line with their existing safeguarding processes, skills and experience.
 This duty is known as the Prevent duty.'
-Pamphill First School recognises its duty to implement procedures to fulfil its duties under Prevent.
+Pamphill First School recognises its duty to implement procedures to fulfill its duties under Prevent.
 Prevent is part of the school's wider responsibility for Safeguarding and Child Protection.
-The Headteacher is the designated Safeguarding Lead and, as such, the person responsible for implementing the Prevent duty.
+The Headteacher has tasked the designated Safeguarding Lead as the person responsible for implementing the Prevent duty.